Weather & Climate – Uganda

 Climate Chart Kampala – 1,202m / 3,946ft

-Straddling the equator, there is little year-round fluctuation in temperature and no real winter or summer.
+Straddling the equator, there is little year-round fluctuation in temperature.
 The hottest months are January and February when the average daytime range is 24-33°C (52-91°F) with peaks of up to 40°C/104°F in the far north.
-The south has two Wet seasons: from mid-September to November and March to May.
-The Dry season from December to February means only that it rains less and the gorilla parks remain fairly wet during these months.
-The second Dry season – from June and July – is considerably drier.
-Still, with 1,000 to 2,000mm (39.4-78.7in) of rain every year, it can rain at almost any time.
-The north, including Murchison Falls and Kidepo Valley, has one continuous Wet season from March to November and a more obvious Dry season from December to February.
+The south has two Wet seasons: from mid-September to November and March to May, but it can really rain at any time.
+The north, has one continuous Wet season from March to November and a more obvious Dry season from December to February.

 Kampala's climate compared to Uganda's parks

 In general, the south of Uganda shares the same tropical climate as Kampala.
 The city has a slightly milder climate due to its location near Lake Victoria.
 The parks in the south tend to be a bit warmer during the day and cooler at night.
-The areas at high altitude, including the gorilla parks, get considerably colder because temperatures drop by about 6°C for every 1,000m you climb (or 3.5°F per 1,000ft).
+The areas at high altitude, including the gorilla parks, get considerably colder.
 Murchison Falls and Kidepo Valley in the north are warmer with daytime temperatures averaging 32°C/90°F.

 Dry season – June to August and December to February